-The Rifle Shoppe Baker Rifle Part One
+The Rifle Shoppe Baker Rifle Part I.

 This isn’t going to be so much about building the Baker rifle as it will be about building from a “kit”.
 Now, when I say “kit” most people are going to think something that any Jane or Joe can slam together in the basement in a couple days.
 That’s exactly what you were thinking, weren’t you?